Breword/tmux/Formats.md

 ### Using formats together

-Often many formats are nested and used together in much more complicated ways than the examples here.
-For example, here is an excerpt from he default `status-format[0]`:
+Often formats are nested and used together in much more complicated ways than the examples here.
+For example, here is an excerpt from the default `status-format[0]`:

 ~~~~